-We don't determine who is eligible for coverage and, in most cases, cannot change your enrollment status without information from your employing or retirement office.
-For information on your premium deductions, you must also contact your employing or retirement office.
+We do not determine who is eligible for coverage and, in most cases, cannot change your enrollment status without information from your employing or retirement office.
+For information on your premium deductions, disability leave, pensions, etc you must also contact your employing or retirement office.